ashley-evans/how-many-buzzwords/README.md

 ### Install Dependencies

-Run the following command to install all of the dependencies for the buzzword project:
+Run the following command to install all of the dependencies for the project:

 ```shell
 npm run ci:sequential